 Weddings are expensive!
 We understand that and know whatever your budget is you’ll want to receive the best value for your money.
-As coordinators, we are conscientious about costs, do not believe going into debt best serves a marriage, or that higher budgets create more meaningful experiences.
+As coordinators, we are conscientious about costs and do not believe that higher budgets create more meaningful experiences.

 As planners we are your advocates and will guide you to make wise and cost conscious choices, and at times we are even able to off set our own costs!
 We will also be transparent with you when we feel you are cutting costs in ways that may impact the overall quality of your event and cost you more money in the long run.